murgle2/quickchat/chat-server/README.md

 # Chat Server

-Websockets chat written in go
+Websockets server written in go.

+Started with code from this [tutorial](https://scotch.io/bar-talk/build-a-realtime-chat-server-with-go-and-websockets).

+**To Run:**

+* change to directory chat-server/

+* go run .